-Hugh Hamshaw Thomas is a London based artist who trained at Central School of Arts & Crafts and Bath Academy of Art (Corsham).
-While studying as a Painter he spent much time exploring sculptural concerns.
+Ideas surrounding loss developed in the work that followed in later years.
 In the 1990s he received critical acclaim for his large scale installations that categorised plastic flowers into pseudo botanical collections.
 These works explored ideas of mortality, trace and memory through discarded plastic flowers found in cemetery bins and charity shops.